 Large hostile fish can be captured using a Capture Pod.
 This includes fish who are neutral toward the player but will attack when provoked.
 They'll follow the player when released, but outside liquid can't do much but flop on the ground.
 They can survive outside liquid and can attack enemies, but their mobility is very limited.
 If released into an aquarium they must be held inside a Pet Tether.

 Outside large generated fish, other fish cannot be captured using Capture Pods.
 Instead they're picked up using a relocator.
 After being released from the relocator fish will not follow the player, but behave normally as they would in the wild.
 Relocators can capture wild fish as well as fish caught using a Fishing Rod.
+Fish caught with a Fishing Rod that are released from a relocator will not drop anything when killed.
 Using a relocator players can easily make aquariums to house found and caught fish.

 There are a number of fish which can only be caught using a Fishing Rod.
 These fish won't be seen swimming in the wild without a fishing lure to attract them.